BeamMW/beam-docs/source/rtd_pages/ca.rst

 Before asset can be used it should be registered on chain.
 There is a fixed fee for asset registration of 3000 BEAM.

+.. warning:: Lock period is a timeframe when several asset operations are restricted for safety reasons.
+This ensures that asset is not changed during rollback and/or by the asset owner and that receiver of the asset would receive exactly the expected asset.
+Asset becomes locked every time when its total emission reaches 0 or leaves 0.
+Currently lock period duration is set to 1440 blocks (24 hours roughly).

 Asset registration
 ------------------

 Asset registration can be performed only via CLI

 To register asset uses the following command:

 ::